 Q: When does the cleanup start?

-A: Registration on cleanup day will start at 8:00 a.m.
-Site Captains will be stationed at each cleanup site in bright yellow T-shirts to direct you to your cleanup area and give you supplies, such as trash and recycling bags, and data cards to record the debris collected.
+A: The cleanup will start at 8:00 a.m.
+Site Captains will be stationed at each cleanup site to direct you to your cleanup area and give you supplies, such as trash and recycling bags, and data cards to record the debris collected.

-A: Yes.
-Thanks to the generosity of our sponsors lunches will be held at one site each in Hancock, Harrison and Jackson Counties for volunteers who participate in the cleanup and turn in their completed data card to the Site Captain (the person in yellow T-shirt at cleanup site's registration table).
+A: No. Lunch is only provided at our large, annual events including the Star-Spangled Cleanup in July and the Mississippi Coastal Cleanup in October.
+Thanks to the generosity of our sponsors, those lunches will be held at one site in each county for volunteers who participate in the cleanup and turn in their completed data card to the Site Captain.
 Check out the cleanup site map and registration form for more details on free lunches!

 Q: What is the Data Card and why is it important that I fill this out during the coastal cleanup?